grids-energy/pretty-good-predictions/README.md

    (AVAILABLEGENERATIONPREDICTED - TOTALDEMANDPREDICTED - NETINTERCHANGEPREDICTED)/AVAILABLEGENERATIONPREDICTED

    I hope it's right.
-Capapacity Reserve % as a decimal from 0 to 1.
+Capacity Reserve % as a decimal from 0 to 1.

 You can see how some of these derived values are calculated in `training_set_creation.py`